shah0150/MAD9145-W21/docs/assignments/product-research.md

 ## Product Research Assignment

-- Conduct product research to evaluate how a product might fit into the  market, to learn what the desired characteristics might be; to help your client to understand what the customers really want; what is likely to succeed in the market using available technology; and to refine new product ideas.
+Conduct product research to evaluate how a product might fit into the  market, to learn what the desired characteristics might be; to help your client understand what the customers really want and what is likely to succeed in the market using available technology; and to refine new product ideas.

 Content to include:
 * Business research
 * Market research
 * Competitive analysis